Updated August 23, 2018

 The bond will focus urgently needed resources to the environment.
 Fish and wildlife need two things to thrive: a good water supply, and protected habitat.
 The water bond includes funding for a wide variety of projects which provide for both these needs.
 Funding is provided to acquire water for fish and wildlife, and also to protect and expand wetlands and other water related habitat.
 A full analysis of the benefits of the bond for fish and wildlife is found on this website.

-How does the bond help with flood control and management?
+How does Proposition 3 help with flood control and management?

 Although much of California is arid, floods are a constant problem throughout the state.
 There are two responses to this problem.
 The first is to keep development out of flood plains, to allow floods to pass by developed areas safely.
 The second is to use levees to channel floodwaters, and to detain flood flows in reservoirs, and then meter them out slowly to provide a water supply benefits.